-Meadows here, without exception, started out "contaminated," having so many weeds that the only thing that could be done was to kill everything.
+"Meadows" here, without exception, started out "contaminated," having so many weeds that the only thing that could be done was to kill everything.
 That status usually held for two to three years.
 As more native plants came up and things got more complex, the status then graduated from "contaminated" to "transitional."
 At that point I either spot sprayed or masked and sprayed (in a bit), thus leaving the native forbs and grasses to lay down fresh seed.
 Once a meadow started cleaning up so that I could hand weed it, the girls seeded and I planted 2x2 grass plugs on about 12-18" centers.
+These were three years old, harvested every year.